Food Serving Sizes

 Accordingly, if we want to lose weight and stay in great shape, we must make a conscious effort to go against our natural tendencies to over-eat.
 This is where determining food serving sizes becomes necessary.
 Here are a number of easy-to-use strategies to help you determine the correct food portion sizes for you.

-that is approximate the same size and thickness of our palm.
+This technique simply involves choosing a carbohydrate food and a healthy protein food that is approximate the same size and thickness of our palm.
 There is no need to choose a fat food because there will tend to be an adequate amount of fat in the carbohydrate food and/ or the protein food.

 For example, you might choose a baked potato (carbohydrate food) and a piece of chicken breast (protein food) or perhaps a piece of fruit (carbohydrates) and a small handful of nuts (protein).
 Remember of course that our goal is simply to consume a meal that can sustain us for the next 2-3 hours until our next meal.